At a glance

 “The validation steps made it much easier to trust the findings and avoid chasing false positives,” Robin explains.

-Some of the most valuable findings were non-obvious issues that appeared only when multiple systems interacted.
+Some of the most valuable discoveries were non-obvious issues that only appeared when multiple systems interacted, exactly the kind of risk that is hardest to reason about through manual reviews alone.

 “The recommendations were concrete and actionable,” says Robin.
 “Engineers could go straight from understanding an issue to fixing it.”